Cindy and Barrett with RV in Montrose

 Online and in person!

 The RVer community is exceptionally kind and welcoming.
-We tend to find it really easy to meet new people in the RV parks we go to.
-And now with Marty, even more so!
+We find it really easy to meet new people in the RV parks we go to.
+And now, with Marty, even more so!

 Us with other full-time RVer friends

 However, there are great groups online!
 My favorites for RVers our age who work on the road are Xscapers and The RV Entrepreneur group on Facebook.
-Both of these groups have in-person meetups as well, which are great for meeting new fellow RVers!
+Both of these groups also have in-person meetups, which are great for meeting new fellow RVers!

 Us with other full-time RVer friends